autopkg/jss-recipes/README.md

     If these values are not correct, you may need to modify them with the corresponding `defaults write` commands, by editing the values in AutoPkgr, or by editing the `~/Library/Preferences/com.github.autopkg.plist` file manually.
 (Careful!)

+- Reading the Description of a given recipe may provide clues as to why it's failing to run.
+For example, the Audacity.jss recipe requires a PKG variable in order to work.
+If you don't provide one (via a recipe override or `-p` switch), you will see an error like this one:

+    > Error in com.github.jss-recipes.jss.Audacity: Processor: PackageRequired: Error: This recipe requires a package or disk image to be pre-downloaded and supplied to autopkg ("-p" command-line switch).
+This is likely due to required login credentials to download the software.

+- Additional software may be required to run JSSImporter on macOS Sierra.
+(See https://github.com/sheagcraig/JSSImporter/issues/96#issuecomment-264287122.)

 - If you're still having trouble, reach out to somebody using one of the methods below.

 ## Getting help